QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [FAIL]

 This methodology looks for annual earnings growth above 18%, but prefers higher than 25%.
 SMIT's earnings growth rate is not available, hence this variable cannot be evaluated currently.

 According to this methodology, each year's EPS numbers should be better than the previous year's.
 One dip is allowed, but the following year's earnings should be a new high.
-SMIT, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were -0.59, -0.07, 0.03, -0.18, -0.18, fails this criterion, as earnings dipped.
-This is unacceptable to the methodology.
+SMIT, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were -0.59, -0.07, 0.03, -0.18, -0.18, passes since the latest quarter's earnings are on track to be the best yet.

 CURRENT PRICE LEVEL: [FAIL]

 Investors should keep an eye open for stocks that are trading within 15% of their 52-week highs, as it is likely to continue in its upward trend.
 SMIT's pricing data is not available, hence an opinion cannot be rendered at the current time.

 This methodology likes to see confirmation from this indicator when buying as a sign of a company's recently strong momentum.
 It shows a company's weekly performance in comparison to the overall market, as measured by the S&P 500.
 Look for a general upward trend in weekly relative strength, as the best stocks usually act better than the overall market.
 SMIT's relative strength trend has been declining over the last 4 months.
 This is a negative sign.

 PRICE PERFORMANCE COMPARED TO ALL OTHER STOCKS: [FAIL]

 A company's weighted relative strength, which is the stock's price performance compared with the overall market over the past year, should be no less than 80, although above 90 is preferred.
 As long as all the other numbers are in check, these companies should continue to perform well over the next 3 months.
 SMIT's relative strength of 65 is too low to pass the test.